stat426-fall2021/stat426-fall2021.github.io/_posts/2021-09-23-photo-blur.md

 2. Change text color to white
 3. Increase text size to 54
 4. Bold the text
-5. Add a subtle shadow
+5. Add a subtle shadow:

     * Double click on the text box to open the "Format Shape" menu on the right
     * Select the "Text Options" tab and then select the "Text Effects" tab
     * Expand the "Shadow" option and open the "Presets" dropdown menu.
 Select the first option under "Outer".
     * Position the textbox in the center of the blurred photo.

 ![shadow](/assets/images/blogimages/shadow.png)